+Students who are at least 16 years of age have access to Edgenuity.
 Seats are filled on a first come, first serve basis with Seniors and Juniors having priority.
 Edgenuity is an online high school course program for students who are credit deficient, have impacted schedules, or seeking grade improvement.
-The course is expected to be completed by the students on their own time and prior to the deadline.
+Students can take one course, per semester.
+Students are required to attend courses on-site one day a week for 3 hours.
+The rest of the course is expected to be completed by the students on their own time.
 Please see your counselor for an application that includes objectives, computer access expectations and student responsibility.